College Campus Checklist — Huge Guide with 37 College Essentials for Guys

 As an alternative to paying a monthly membership to Netflix, you can buy the Amazon Fire Stick as a graduation gift for your guy.
 This is ideal if he is already an Amazon Prime member since thousands of movies and TV shows are automatically included in Prime membership.
 And instead of a monthly fee, you only have to buy the Fire Stick once.
 On top of that, the Alexa Voice Remote makes it easier to find what you’re looking for.
 You can search by show title, actors, genre — you name it.
 (Literally.)

 31. Roku Smart TV –

-Another way for him to watch all of his favorite movies and TV shows is with a Roku Smart TV.
+Another way to watch all of his favorite movies and TV shows is with a Roku Smart TV.
 Roku is similar to Netflix and the Amazon Fire Stick because it streams shows and movies through the internet.
-You can access tons of free and paid channels, to watch anything you could possibly imagine.
-Both Netflix and Amazon Prime Video are channels that can be accessed through Roku.
-So if you buy the Roku Smart TV as a gift, then you are technically providing the means to watch all of these channels.
+You can access tons of free and paid channels to watch anything you could possibly imagine.
+Both Netflix and Amazon Prime Video can be accessed through Roku.
+So if you buy the Roku Smart TV as a gift, you are technically providing the means to watch all of these channels.
 (But would still need the subscriptions and/or Amazon Prime access.)

 32. Magnetic Dart Board –

 A fun gift for nights in the dorm room or to get the creative juices flowing to write a paper that’s due the next day.